ClonyPDF home

 ✓ Fix: Stand 1+ metre from the background; use two light sources.

-Grey background submitted for a non-UK application
+Grey background submitted for a US application

 Subtle background texture visible at print resolution

-Background removal tool leaving a gradient or halo
+Background removal leaving a gradient or halo

-Why rejected: The resulting background is not uniform — the edges appear lighter or darker than the centre.
+Why rejected: The resulting background is not uniform — edges appear lighter or darker than the centre.

-White clothing blending into white background
+Clothing blending into the background

 Background coloured by environmental light